-The body slumped awkwardly at the knees and waist, the shoulders and neck drooping, finally falling over completely to one side.
-Blood began to soak into the fabric closest the wound.
+The body slumped awkwardly at the knees and waist, the shoulders and neck drooping before finally falling to one side.
+Blood began to soak into the fabric closest to the wound.
 Glassy eyes stared into nothing.

 He rolled the body into the water, along with the knife.
-Maybe now he could have that one last sentimentality to rid himself of the rest – closure.
+Maybe now he could have that one last emotional thing to rid himself of the rest – closure.

 The darkness seemed depressed and oppressive.

 He wondered if Jonathan had ever heard of pathetic fallacy.

 A/N: Latest edit: September 2016.
 This story goes down in my personal history as the most edited story I have available, to date.
 The amount of cuts mean that it would now fit nicely as a one-shot, but I'm unwilling to delete chapters from here in order to restructure it as they would remove the old reviews with them.